MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 An entity can have multiple identifiers.
 For example a Creative Work may have an identifier with the production company's ID, the studio's ID, and IMDb ID, or an EIDR ID..

 ##### name
-A human readable name for the entity, helpful for people consuming the data, maybe used as a label or tag.
-There is no requirement that it be unique and it should not be used as structured information or an identifier.
+A human readable name for the entity, helpful for clients consuming the data, it is often useful for applications to have something like a label or tag for UI's.
+There is no requirement that it be unique and it should not be used as structured information or considered unique.

 ##### description
 A human readable (preferably short) description of the entity.
 As with name, this is really meant for human consumption and should not be used for encoding structured information.